patmorin/patmorin.github.io/problems/lpw-vs-sn.md

 categories: openproblem
 ---

-This is joint work with Vida Dujović and Céline Yelle.
+This is joint work with Vida Dujmović and Céline Yelle.

 <div class="problem">
 Prove that there exists some function $f:\N\to\N$ such that any graph with layered pathwidth at most $k$ has stack number at most $f(k)$.